gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 SELECT DISTINCT * FROM Cousin WHERE x <= y ORDER BY 1,2;
 ```

-One of my greatest puzzlement about the current state of our industry is why HyperCard disappeared.
+One of my greatest puzzlements about the current state of our industry is why HyperCard disappeared.
 It was the best kind of non-programmer development environment ever developed.

 ![HyperCard](/assets/img/hypercard.png)